 Norie is fascinated by new things and explores them to learn about them.
 I frequently blow bubbles for her.
 She watches them, paws at them gently and meows her excitement.
 The old saying went, “Curiosity killed the cat.”
 Later a more appropriate ending was added: “It was the answer that brought him back.”
 Be curious, think about the whys and hows of everyday things.
 Curiosity is mentally stimulating and therefore good for your brain!

 Norie and Sister love to look out the window to watch squirrels and birds and are mentally and visually stimulated by what they see.
 Likewise when we have been hammering away at something and need a quick break, looking out the window may provide the diversion we need to kick start our focus and creativity.
 And you just may see something you weren’t expecting.
 I was shocked one day to see a hawk sitting on a limb outside my window!

 Likewise, we need to get up and get away from the TV or anything that has held our attention for too long and go look out the window.

 Norie often plays the “I’m not touching you game” with Sister.
 Lying on her back and looking upward at Sister, Norie paws at her until she gently taps Sister’s chin and Sister darts in for a quick wrestle and runs off.

 Play is healthy in all ages and many other creatures of the world include play in their relationships.
 How do cats know these things??
 Find new ways to play.

 CATch some “Rays.”

-I often find one or both cats lying on their back or curled up in a ray of the sun on my screened in porch.
+I often find one or both cats lying on their back or curled up in a ray of the sun.
 They seem to love the warmth and comfort of the sun on their fur.
 Even though we have to use sunscreen, sunshine is good for us too.
 (Guess what a good source of Vitamin D is?)